letoram/arcan/src/tools/netproxy/README.md

 number of samples to get the size of the stream.
 The field in [22] follows the table:

-### command - 7, define bstream
+### command - 6, define bstream
 - [18..21] stream-id   : uint32
-- [22..29] stream-size : uint64 (0 on streaming source)
+- [22..29] total-size  : uint64 (0 on streaming source)
+- [30..33] block-size  : uint32
-- [29]     stream-type : uint8  (0: state, 1:bchunk, 2: font)
+- [34]     stream-type : uint8 (0: state, 1:bchunk, 2: font, 3: font-secondary)
+- [35]     stream-flags: uint8 (1: last)
-- [30 +16] blake2-hash : blob (0 if unknown)
+- [35 +16] blake2-hash : blob (0 if unknown)

-After the completion of a bstream transfer, there must always be an event packet with the corresponding event that is to 'consume' the binary stream, then the data itself.
-The hash is provided in order to let the other end cancel the transfer if there already is a local cache with it.
-Due to the possibility of cancellation, slow-starting a transfer for a round-trip or two might save some bandwidth.
+This defines a new or continued binary transfer stream.
+The block-size sets the number of continuous bytes in the stream until the point where another transfer can be interleaved.
+There can thus be multiple binary streams in flight in order to interrupt an ongoing one with a higher priority one.

-### command - 8, ping
+### command - 7, ping
 No extra data needed in the control command, just used as a periodic carrier to keep the connection alive and measure drift.